How to install sod

 Frequently Asked Questions

-It typically takes 2-4 weeks for sod to become fully rooted and established in the new soil.
+It typically takes 2-4 weeks for sod to become fully established and rooted into the soil.

 Connect with certified professionals in your area